mmcnair91/ACEAE-Labs/LDO Kit Voron 2.4 revD setup instructions.md

 - Page 80: use the M3x30 SHCS supplied with the CNC'ed parts
 ## Gantry
 - Page 84: LDO kits use the 2 hole version.
 Unfortunately, the Chaotic Lab CNC'ed part has the 3 hole style so it won't work unless you buy additional cable chains or print a replacement end piece
-- Page 86: with CNC'ed parts replace the bottom-inner M5x10 with an M3x10 for the A & B idlers
+- Page 86-87: with CNC'ed parts replace the bottom-inner M5x10 with an M3x10 for the A & B idlers
+- Page 91-95: all printed parts will be replaced with CNC'ed parts
+- Page 96: skip
+- Pages 97-100: use the provided CNC'ed parts to create the bearing and idler stacks; it is important to note that the red and black shaft parts are slightly different from each other.

 ## Chaotic Lab CNC Aluminum Parts
  -